revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring AOP.md

 <blockquote markdown="1">

-- Apart from standard cross cutting concerns like Auditing, Logging, Transaction Management, Security etc. there are occasions where we want to deal with custom cross cutting concerns.
+- Apart from standard cross cutting concerns like Auditing, Logging, Transaction Management, Security etc.there are occasions where we want to deal with custom cross cutting concerns.
 - Measuring performance of the method execution can be one of such example of cross cutting concerns.
 - Ensure the AspectJ dependencies are added in pom.xml file.
 - Define central logging class named `ExecutionTimeAspect.java`